WordPress/WPCredits-Tracker/Mentors/Mentors onboarding.md

 1. Isotta (for now) will vet the mentors aplications and introduce in the Status:
     - Vetted Positive
-    - Vetted Negative
+    - Declined
     - Needs Second Opinion

 ## Step 3: Onboarding to 'Vetted Positive'

 ### Step 3.1: Invitation to the course

-1. When the status changes to 'Vetted Positive, [this email](https://docs.google.com/document/d/1wuWyAAn1qNIUcOuX3eH1SDaNW4nSt9ja071NpmI6yQo/edit?tab=t.jmr6hou6hy9t) is sent automatically to them.
+1. When the status changes to 'Vetted Positive', [this email](https://docs.google.com/document/d/1wuWyAAn1qNIUcOuX3eH1SDaNW4nSt9ja071NpmI6yQo/edit?tab=t.jmr6hou6hy9t) is sent automatically to them.

 ### Step 3.2: Course completed - Welcome/Info email